Bohol is one of the most beautiful places in South East Asia when it comes to scenic beauty. It has lots to offer you throughout your stay.

-DAGOHOY MARKER in Magtangtang, Danao is 92 km from Tagbilaran City and built to honor the heroic deeds of Francisco Dagohoy who led the longest revolt in the country against the Spaniards.
+The DAGOHOY MARKER in Magtangtang, Danao is 92 km from Tagbilaran City and was built to honor the heroic deeds of Francisco Dagohoy who led the longest revolt in the country against the Spaniards.
 The revolt lasted for 84 years and the site was Dagohoy's hideout during the revolt.
 Followers preferred death inside the cave rather than surrender and their skeletons still remain inside.

 PUNTA CRUZ in Maribojoc is 14 km from Tagbilaran City.
 The stone watchtower was built on a rock lip that juts out into the sea.
 Fronting the tower stands a wooden cross.
-The tower commands a good view of the sea with the silhouette of Cebu Island in the far distance.
+The tower commands a good view of the sea with the silhouette of Cebu Island in the distance.

 BOHOL MUSEUM at Hontanosa Street, Tagbilaran City is the home of former President Carlos P. Garcia and his family.
 Displayed are memorabilia, relics and samples of island flora and fauna.